 In modern times, September has 30 days.
 September starts on the same day of the week as December every year.

-Here you will find some important events that happened today in Indian and world History on September 20.
+Here you will find some important events that happened today in India and world History on September 20.
 Read on to know more about this day.

 List of Important Historical events of 20 September:

-- 1066: King Harald III of Norway and his England’s Tostig Godwinson fought and defeated North Earls Edwin and Morker at the Battle of Fulford near York, England.
+- 1066: King Harald III of Norway and his England’s Tostig Godwinson fought and defeated North Earls Edwin and Marker at the Battle of Fulford near York, England.